rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 body.append(elem);
 ~~~

-This will give us some content to test with.
+This gives us our test content.

 Your directory tree shoud look something like this.